open-telemetry/opentelemetry-go-build-tools/multimod/README.md

 * The script is called with the following parameters:
   * **versioning-file (optional):** Path to versioning file that contains definitions of all module sets.
-If unspecified, will default to
+If unspecified, defaults to
     \<RepoRoot\>/versions.yaml.
 * The following verifications are performed:
   * `verifyAllModulesInSet` checks that every module (as defined by a `go.mod`